SpicyGengu/Magic_Stars_Campaign/Locations/Mining Town of Jerboa.md

   - Jerboa
 ---
 #Yarrow_Dessert #Location
 Located in the [[Yarrow Dessert]], Jerboa is one of the biggest mining sites in Yarrow.
-Being one of the biggest exports of [[Star fragment]]s, the town of Jerboa is in a tight alliance with the [[Living City of Kali]].
-In fact most of the [[Star fragment]] produce gets sent straight to Kali.
+Being one of the biggest exports of [[Star Fragment]]s, the town of Jerboa is in a tight alliance with the [[Living City of Kali]].
+In fact most of the [[Star Fragment]] produce gets sent straight to Kali.
 The Jerboan population only gets a fraction of what they actually create.
 Despite this Jerboans aren't complaining (too much).
 The town has never been more financially successful, then when they started collaborating with the [[Living City of Kali]].
 # Jerboa Rule
 Jerboa is ruled by a preacher going by the name [[Paul Mason]].
 Planted by the [[Living City of Kali]], [[Paul Mason]] is draining the towns economy with religion.
 # Intro sequence